statwangz/MacSGP-tutorial/docs/source/index.rst

 Welcome to MacSGP's documentation!
 ===================================

-**MacSGP** is a Python xxx
+**MacSGP** is a scalable statistical and computational approach for MApping Cell-type-specific Spatial Gene Programs (SGPs) in spatial transcriptomic (ST) data.

-On this tutorial website, we provide guidelines for using ``MacSGP`` along with real data analysis examples.
+On this tutorial website, we provide guidelines for using **MacSGP** along with real data analysis examples.
 The source code for building the website can be found at https://github.com/statwangz/MacSGP-tutorial.

 Contents